Smertig/banana/master/_sources/api/tg/methods/create_invoice_link.rst.txt

    .. cpp:member:: string_t payload

    Bot-defined invoice payload, 1-128 bytes.
-This will not be displayed to the user, use for your internal processes.
+This will not be displayed to the user, use it for your internal processes.

    .. cpp:member:: string_t currency